Ben-Ramchandani/PlannerCore/README.md

 Please submit bug reports to the issues page of the mod you're using when the crash occurs, to help avoid duplicates.

 ## Changelog

+0.1.1

+* Fixed bug with other entities only being placed when miners are.

 0.1.0